avabs/avabs.github.io/AZ-204/Module 1 : Serverless Application/create_serverless_application.md

 #### Important Points
 - WebJobs are the only technology that permits developers to control retry policies.
 - Azure Logic Apps is the only one of the four technologies that provides a design-first approach intended for developers.

+### Creating a serveless application

+#### Function App
+- A function hold in execution environment called function app
+- A Function App may use these types of plan
+  - Consumption Plan
+    - True Serverless since provides automatic scalling and bills only for running of the function and configurable timeout.
+  - Azure App Service Plan
+    - Function runs continuously on the VM and user's responsible for the application resource and ideal for continuosly running applications/functions
+- Storage account is required, gets used in loogin function executions and managing executions triggers, in the case of **Consumption Plan**, code and configuration file is stored in it.
+- Triggers
+  - Functions are event driven, which means they run in response to an event.
+The type of event that starts a function is called a trigger.
+Each function must be configured with exactly one trigger.
+- Bindings
+ - A binding is a declarative way to connect data and services to your function.
+Bindings interact with various data sources, which means you don't have to write the code in your function to connect to data sources and manage connections--the platform takes care of that complexity for you as part of the binding code.
+Each binding has a direction--your code reads data from input bindings, and writes data to output bindings.
+Each function can have zero or more bindings to manage sthe input and output data processed by the function.
+ - Trigger is type of an input binding